2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 As previously mentioned, Telegram is a "must-have" in many countries.
 However, when creating a communication channel for your community on this instant messaging application, it is important to understand the differences between:

-- a Telegram channel;
+- a Telegram channel
-- a Telegram group;
+- a Telegram group
-- a Telegram super-group.
+- a Telegram super-group

 We'll see later, but **it is highly recommended that you choose "Telegram group" when creating** (or, depending on your goals, "Telegram super-group").

 ####

-For the tutorials that follow, we will use the "Telegram+" APK application; an application that allows more advanced configuration of Telegram.
+For the tutorials that follow, we will use the "Telegram+" APK application, an application that allows more advanced configuration of Telegram.
 However, this is not necessary, as creating a group or super-group on Telegram can now be done very easily on a phone:

 :::video id=b1da7cb4-5fb1-4a41-a1d4-bd90686826a9:::